geekho-me/geekho.me/_posts/2025-08-12-how-to-monitor-apc-smart-ups.md

 ```bash
 sudo sed -i '1 s/$/ usbcore.autosuspend=-1/' /boot/firmware/cmdline.txt
 ```
-A reboot to required to apply the setting.
+A reboot is required to apply the setting.

 ## Configuring the UPS